 Can you give me an overview of the process?

 Once you have confirmed you are interested in a modular loft conversion, our design consultants will visit to check the outside of your home for obstacles, such as tall trees, that may obstruct the crane operation.
 We will also check whether a temporary road closure or parking bay suspensions are needed.
+However, a large majority of installations will not require a road closure.

 A 3D laser survey of your existing loft and stairwell will then be carried out.
 You will need to make sure that your loft is clear of any personal belongings before this survey begins.